 Once a year, Apple rolls out a major update to the iOS software that runs on all iPhones.
 Millions of devices get major new features for free, along with patches for security bugs and interface tweaks. iOS 14 was announced on 22 June at WWDC and became available to download on Wednesday 16 September.
 Subsequent updates introducing new features (and fixing problems and bugs) have followed.

 The latest version is iOS 14.4.
 It became available to download on 26 January.
 The latest beta verison is iOS 14.5.

-In this article we present everything you need to know about iOS 14, including any issues or problems with the latest version, which iPhones can run the new OS, and all the new features and the new features that are still in development.
+In this article we present everything you need to know about iOS 14, including any issues or problems with the latest version (including a problem with no notifications for text messages and a battery drain issue), which iPhones can run the new OS, and all the new features and the new features that are still in development.
 We also have details about the developer and public betas and will give an insight into new features still to arrive on iPhones running iOS 14.

 When was iOS 14 released?

 iOS 14 became available to download on Wednesday 16 September.
 Here's how to install iOS 14 on your iPhone.

 Apple launched iOS 14 on 16 September.
 Since then there have been a number of updates. iOS 14.3 arrived in December 2020 and now we have iOS 14.4, which arrived on 26 January 2021.